-Fundraising proceeds aren't considered a taxable source of income.
-The IRS classifies the donations as gifts, which recipients don't need to report on their tax returns.
-Although the money you receive from the fundraiser isn't taxable, you could still owe taxes, depending on how the funds are held.
+Fundraising proceeds aren't considered a taxable source of income by the IRS.
+Fundraising tax laws define donations as gifts, which recipients don't need to report on their income tax returns.
+Although the money you receive from the fundraiser isn't taxable, you could still owe taxes, depending how you held the funds.
 People who work on the fundraising campaign may even face tax consequences.

-If the money raised is held in an interest-bearing account, the owner of the account is liable for any taxable interest.
-For tax purposes, banks will credit the interest to the person or entity whose Social Security Number or Employer Identification Number appears on the account.
+If the money raised gets held in an interest-bearing account, the owner of the account is liable for any taxable interest.
+For tax purposes, banks will credit the interest to the person or entity whose social security number or employer identification number appears on the account.
 If you want to avoid the interest taxes, you can talk to the bank about setting up a non-interest bearing bank account.
 If there is an interest-bearing account devoted solely to the fundraiser recipient, there is no tax liability.

 If a donation isn't made through a qualifying non-profit or church, it could potentially result in a tax liability for donors.
-Since donations to an individual are considered gifts, a very generous donation to a fundraiser could trigger the gift tax.
-At the time of publication, the IRS allows a single person to gift up $14,000 to an individual each year without it affecting his taxes.
-If he gifts more than $14,000, he won't pay taxes, but any amount over and above that is subtracted from his lifetime exclusion amount of $5.34 million.
-For instance, if you donated $16,000 this year to a neighborhood fundraiser for a needy family's medical bills, $2,000 of your donation is deducted from your lifetime gift limit.
+Since the IRS considers donations to an individual a gift, a very generous donation to a fundraiser could trigger the gift tax.
+At the time of publication, the IRS allows a single person to gift up to $15,000 to an individual each year without it affecting his taxes.
+If he gifts more than $15,000, he won't pay taxes, but any amount over and above that is subtracted from his lifetime exclusion amount of $5.34 million.
+For instance, if you donated $16,000 this year to a neighborhood fundraiser for a needy family's medical bills, the IRS will deduct $1,000 from your lifetime gift limit.

 Go Fund Me Tax Issues